hat-open/hat-event/docs/event.rst

 engine's method calls.
 At the same time, it observes all new event notifications made by engine and notifies clients with appropriate messages.

-`RegisterEvent` objects obtained from client's register requests are forwarded to engine which converts them to `Event` and submits to further processing.
+`RegisterEvent` objects obtained from Client's register requests are forwarded to engine which converts them to `Event` and submits to further processing.

-A unique identifier is assigned to each chatter connection established with Eventer server (unique for the single execution lifetime of Event Server process).
+A unique identifier is assigned to each chatter connection established with Eventer Server (unique for the single execution lifetime of Event Server process).
 This identifier is associated with all `Event`s obtained from the corresponding connection as through `id` of `Source` (`type` is `EVENTER`).

-Each client makes its subscription to Eventer Server by its last subscription message `MsgSubscribe`.
+Each Client makes its subscription to Eventer Server by its last subscription message `MsgSubscribe`.
 This subscription is used as a filter for selecting subset of event notifications which are sent to associated connection.

-Eventer server module is responsible for registering events each time new chatter connection is established and each time existing chatter connection is closed.
+Eventer Server module is responsible for registering events each time new chatter connection is established and each time existing chatter connection is closed.
 These events are defined as::